1.Definitions and Interpretation of this Agreement

 9.2 The entitlement referred to in clause 9.1 shall not apply unless the Interpreter has been notified in writing of all alleged defects.

-9.3 Any complaint in connection with an Interpreting Task shall be notified to the Interpreter by the Client (or vice versa) as soon as possible and in any event within one month of the date of delivery of the Interpreting.
-If the Parties are unable to resolve the complaint, the matter may be referred by either Party to the UK Institute of Translation and Interpreting’s Arbitration Committee.
+9.3 Any complaint in connection with an Interpreting Assignment shall be notified to the Interpreter by the Client (or vice versa) as soon as possible and in any event within one month of the date of delivery of the Interpreting.
+If the Parties are unable to resolve the complaint, the matter may be referred by either Party to the UK Chartered Institute of Arbitrators.
 Such referral shall be made no later than two months from the date on which the original complaint was made.

 9.4 If a dispute cannot be resolved amicably between the Parties, or if either Party refuses to accept arbitration, the Parties shall be subject to the exclusive jurisdiction of the Courts of England and Wales.
 In any event this Agreement shall be construed in accordance with English law.